CrestfallenLARP/cfldangerden/content/en/rules/lineage_skill_categories/_index.md

 [Stealth,Woodlands]({{< ref "/rules/skills/#stealth-woodlands" >}}) [8 CP] Character may use Stealth in wooded areas

 ### Hauflin Lineage Skill Category

+Costume Requirements: Top Knot and Bushy Sideburns

+Hauflin are often fun loving and inquisitive.
+These traits often get them both into and out of trouble rather quickly.

 Only Hauflin Characters may purchase skills from this Category.